-Most Impact Aid funds, except for the additional payments children with disabilities construction payments, are considered general aid to the recipient school districts; these districts may use the funds in whatever manner they choose in accordance with their local and State requirements.
-Some Impact Aid funds must be used for specific he mission of the Impact Aid Program is to disburse Impact Aid payments to local educational agencies that are financially burdened by federal activities and to provide technical assistance and support services to staff and other interested parties.
+Most Impact Aid funds, except for the additional payments children with disabilities for and construction payments, are considered general aid to the recipient school districts; these districts may use the funds in whatever manner they choose in accordance with their local and State requirements.
+Some Impact Aid funds must be used for specific purposes.